• Skip to primary navigation

 Instructions

-• Begin with cooking the Jasmine rice according to package directions.
+• Cook the jasmine rice according to package directions (without any salt or oil).
 Typically, you boil 3 cups of cold water in a medium pot.
 Then, pour in the raw rice and mix.
 Bring rice & water to a simmer & turn to low heat while covering the pot.
 Cook on a low simmer for 18 minutes, then turn off the heat.
 Allow the rice to steam in the pot for 5 minutes before uncovering and fluffing with a fork.

 • Once the rice is cooked, keep it in the pot and mix in milk & sugar.

 • Return the pot to the stovetop and turn the heat to medium-high.
-Bring the milk mixture to a boil, then lower the heat and cook at a simmer.
-Mix every few minutes so the rice doesn’t burn at the bottom of the pot.
+Bring the milk mixture to a boil, then lower the heat and reduce to a simmer.

 • In a medium bowl, whisk together the eggs & vanilla extract.